 Part 1: Written Test (200 or less multiple-choice questions; 85% score or higher to pass) Part 2: Comparison Test (15 latent prints compared to 6 sets of exemplars; correct conclusions for a minimum 12 of 15 latent prints with no incorrect conclusions to pass).
 Should more than the 12 required comparisons be completed, any erroneous conclusion will result in failure.
 Use of AFIS computers and scanning into comparison programs is prohibited.

-Part 2 may be taken electronically on a mini-computer provided by the Latent Print The number of mini-computers available is limited and a request to utilize mini-computers may delay testing.
+The number of mini-computers available is limited and a request to utilize mini-computers may delay testing.